alvagarciia/eunoia/README.md

 ## 📜 License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute it with proper attribution.

----

-## 🙏 Acknowledgments

-Thanks to OpenAI, LangChain, and the online dev community for tools and documentation that made this project possible.